 The pupil premium is a wonderfully optimistic policy.
 It is fertilisation of the possible for learners who have sometimes been allowed to whither through low expectations.

 As spring approaches, we might think of every learner as a bud on a plant, packed with energy and potential, with the ability to transform into something even more special and unique.
 The pupil premium can be that little bit extra that helps those buds to thrive, burst into life and make their own contribution to the world.

-Marc Rowland is also author of “A Practical Guide to the Pupil Premium”, published by John Catt
+Marc Rowland is deputy director of the National Education Trust.
+He is also the author of ‘A Practical Guide to the Pupil Premium’